CloudNationHQ/terraform-azure-workflows/README.md

 In doing so, they significantly enhance our operational efficiency, reduce manual error, and ensure that our development practices align with industry standards.

+## Authors

+Module is maintained by [these awesome contributors](https://github.com/cloudnationhq/terraform-azure-workflows/graphs/contributors).

 ## Contributing

-We welcome contributions to this repository.
-Whether it's reporting a bug, proposing a new feature, or submitting a pull request, your contribution is greatly appreciated.
+We welcome contributions from the community!
+Whether it's reporting a bug, suggesting a new feature, or submitting a pull request, your input is highly valued.

+For more information, please see our contribution [guidelines](./CONTRIBUTING.md).

+## License

+MIT Licensed.
+See [LICENSE](./LICENSE) for full details.